 The Newsletter is a publication received by members and by those who request delivery.
 The St. Mark’s News is published 11 times per year (June and July issues are combined).
 The deadline for submissions is the fifteenth of each month.
 Contact: Becky Janes.

 The mission of the Outreach Committee is to serve those in need in our community, support the Diocese’s outreach projects, and to provide parish members meaningful ways to contribute to the community throughout the year.
 Our outreach ministries involve parishioners in a number of ways through organized events.
 Additionally, St. Mark’s meets various needs as crises arise, such as hurricanes, wild fires, etc., both in terms of donations & rebuilding projects.
 The committee meets approximately six times a year.
 For more information, click here.
-Contacts: Laurie Mayor and Becky Poynot
+Contact: Laurie Mayor

 Parish Life/St. Mark’s Marthas

 The Marthas is our ministry of hospitality, coordinating special functions at St. Mark’s such as receptions, parish meals, funerals, or other needs.
 Through this connection we laugh, play, share, eat, and pray within a spirit of community.
 Contact: Brenda White

 Pastoral Care/Health Ministry

 The Pastoral Care ministry prepares and provides meals for the recently hospitalized, families with new babies, or families who have lost a loved one.

 The Health Ministry offers flu shots annually, and plans & provides programs that emphasize good health.
 The Gaining Health group meets each Saturday at 10:30 a.m.
 Contact: Diana Stangl

 Plans each year’s stewardship efforts for our annual pledge drive, including budget presentations and the Mission and Ministry Meals in October.
 Contact: Amelia Sondgeroth